How To Naturally Get Rid of Unwanted Facial Hair – This post will aid women in using natural methods to combat hirsutism.

 - Birth control pills.

-- The most promising treatment I’ve come across is spearmint tea.
+- The most promising (internal) treatment I’ve come across is spearmint tea.
 It was found effective in this study, where women drank two cups of the tea a day on an empty stomach.
 They saw a significant drop in free testosterone in just five days.
 The tea was made by mixing one cup of boiling water with one heaping teaspoon of dried spearmint leaves for five to 10 minutes.

 - Another supplement touted to help is saw palmetto.
 In both men and women, testosterone is converted into a more potent hormone called DHT (dihydrotestosterone).
 DHT is the hormone in your skin that stimulates hirsutism.
 Saw palmetto appears to reduce DHT in three different ways: